mdn/content/files/en-us/web/css/anchor/index.md

 ## Description

 The `anchor()` function enables positioning an element relative to the edges of an anchor element.
+It is only valid within withing the value of {{glossary("inset properties")}}.

+The `anchor()` function resolves to a `<length>`, so it can be used within [other CSS functions](/en-US/docs/Web/CSS/CSS_Functions) that accept length values, including {{cssxref("calc()")}}, {{cssxref("clamp()")}}, etc.

-It is a valid value for each of the inset properties.
-When used, the function sets the inset position value as an absolute distance relative to the anchor element by defining the anchor element, the side of the anchor element the positioned element is being positioned relative to, and the distance from that side.
+The function sets the inset position value as an absolute distance relative to the anchor element by defining the anchor element, the side of the anchor element the positioned element is being positioned relative to, and the distance from that side.

+If a positioned element's {{cssxref("position-anchor")}} property value differs from the target anchor listed as the `<anchor-element>` the target listed within the `anchor()` function takes precedence.
+If the target anchors listed in the inline-direction inset property anchor function differs from the one listed in the block direction, the `<anchor-element>` listed within the `anchor()` block direction's inset property takes precedence.

-If the positioned element does not have an anchor associated with it (i.e. via the {{cssxref("position-anchor")}} property) and it has inset properties with `anchor()` values set on it, the fallback value is used if one is available.
-If no fallback is available, the inset properties have no effect.
+If the positioned element does not have an anchor associated with it (i.e. via the {{cssxref("position-anchor")}} property) and it has inset properties containing `anchor()` functions within the value, the fallback `<lenght-perecentage>` value is used if one is available.
 For example, if `top: anchor(bottom, 50px)` were specified on the positioned element but no anchor was associated with it, the fallback value would be used, so `top` would get a computed value of `50px`.
+If no fallback is available, the inset properties have no effect, but is still valid (it is not considered [invalid CSS](/en-US/docs/Web/CSS/CSS_syntax/Error_handling) and is therefore not ignored).

 For {{glossary("physical properties", "physical")}} inset values, the anchor side you position the positioned element relative to has to be along the same axis as the inset value being set.
 For example, `top: anchor(left)` is invalid.
 If `top: anchor(left, 50px)` were specified, the fallback value would be used, so `top` would get a computed value of `50px`.
+If no fallback is present, again, the inset property has no effect, as if the inset property were set to `auto`.

 For detailed information on anchor features and usage, see the [CSS anchor positioning](/en-US/docs/Web/CSS/CSS_anchor_positioning) module landing page and the [Using CSS anchor positioning](/en-US/docs/Web/CSS/CSS_anchor_positioning/Using) guide.